 Piraeus, Greece, May 3, 2021.
-Capital-Executive joined more than 700 companies and organizations who signed the Neptune Declaration on Seafarer Wellbeing and Crew Change by the Global Maritime Forum outlining the main actions that need to be taken to resolve the current crew change crisis.
+Capital Ship Management Corp. joined more than 700 companies and organizations who signed the Neptune Declaration on Seafarer Wellbeing and Crew Change by the Global Maritime Forum outlining the main actions that need to be taken to resolve the current crew change crisis.

 Due to the Covid-19 pandemic, hundreds of thousands of seafarers have been stranded working aboard ships beyond the expiry of their contracts and are unable to be relieved since the outbreak of the coronavirus pandemic.
 Fatigue after long periods at sea has significant consequences on the physical and mental wellbeing of seafarers.
 It increases the risk of maritime incidents and environmental disasters, and poses a threat to maritime supply chains, which carry 90% of global trade.